rbarthel/Commune/README.md

   - Check the seeds file to see what gets seeded in the DB
 13. Run the server: `npm run local`
 14. Visit `http://localhost:3000/`

+## Environments

+- Both development servers are required to run Commune
+- `npm run dev:server` to run on localhost:3000
+- In a separate terminal tab, `npm run dev:server` to run on localhost:3001

 ## Dependencies